openshift-eng/doozer/Usage.md

 # Running a Local Build

+For local builds you will need to make sure that you have `imagebuilder` installed and that you can access a properly-configured `docker`.
+Please follow the instructions on the [Doozer Setup doc](https://github.com/openshift/doozer/blob/master/README.md#local-image-builds).

 Once all the above is ready, you can build your image!

-*Please note that yes, you need to refer to your image to `doozer` with the **distgit** name which is different than the common name for the image.
+*Please note that yes, you need to refer to your image to `doozer` with the **dist-git** name which is different than the common name for the image.
 In the near future ART will likely update `doozer` to take either name, but for the time being this is a historical usage quirk that's held over.
 So, for example, if you were to build `openshift/ose-ansible` you would need to specify `aos3-installation` which is defined by the yaml config [with the same name](https://github.com/openshift/ocp-build-data/blob/openshift-4.0/images/aos3-installation.yml) on `ocp-build-data`.
 All image config files in `ocp-build-data` have names that match their dist-git repo name, without exception.*

-It requires 2 steps:
+It requires 2 steps.

+## Rebasing (copying from source)

 First, run:

 `doozer --local --latest-parent-version --group openshift-4.0 -i <distgit_name> images:rebase`

 There are options available for `images:rebase` like the version and release strings, but they are not strictly necessary for a local build.
-This command will clone down your image source from the configured repo and copy the necessary files to a build directory while applying a few modifications required for the OCP build process.
+This command will clone your image source from the configured repo and copy the necessary files to a build directory while applying a few modifications required for the OCP build process.

-Note: `--latest-parent-version` works around the assumption that doozer makes about parent-child relationships of images, which is that parent and child will be built at the same version in a single run.
-You will need this option almost all the time unless you are building a base image or all of the images at once.
+Note: `--latest-parent-version` works around the assumption that doozer makes about parent-child relationships of images for official builds; you will need this option for most local builds.

-Note that it will only pull from the configured repo and branch which is typically the released code, which for obvious reasons may be undesireable for the sake of testing.
-If you already have the repo with test code locally you can override that remote clone by running:
+Note that it will only pull from the configured repo and branch, typically already-merged code, while you may need a different fork and/or branch testing.
+If you already have the repo with test code checked out locally you can override that remote clone by running:

 `doozer --local --latest-parent-version --group openshift-4.0 --source <distgit_name> <path_to_repo> -i <distgit_name> images:rebase`

-This will then only use the local code for running the build.
+Then doozer uses the local code for running the build.
 This operation will in no way modify the given repo, only copy the files into the `doozer` working directory.

+Important: after a source is cloned, doozer never updates it.
+If you make changes to the source in github, rebase will not pull in those changes.
+You can either update it manually or just delete it so it is cloned again.

+## Building

 Next, to build the image run: